 As I’ve said before on this blog, the main problem with understanding complex systems (like pitching mechanics) is that… well, complex systems aren’t easy to understand.
-But the average NY Times reader isn’t going to slog through 50+ research papers on the biomechanics of throwing a baseball to form their own opinion: They want someone like Mr. Pennington to sum it up for them and say something like “Curveballs are weird, man,” and use the stuff in the two-page article at the water cooler of their next Little League meeting.
+But the average NY Times reader isn’t going to slog through 50+ research papers on the biomechanics of throwing a baseball to form their own opinion: they want someone like Mr. Pennington to sum it up for them and say something like “Curveballs are weird, man,” and use the stuff in the two-page article at the water cooler of their next Little League meeting.

 If it were that easy, no one would get hurt throwing baseballs and all pitchers would be over 90 MPH on a regular basis.

-Defining the Curveball
+Problem #2: Defining the Curveball

 What is a curveball, anyway?
 Well, a curveball is a ball thrown with significant top-spin such that it will break downwards much more sharply than a ball thrown without spin.
-They generally teach pitchers to throw this by setting the forearm in a supinated position and pulling down during arm acceleration with the last knuckles of the index and middle finger pointing at the target.
+Coaches generally teach youth pitchers to throw this by setting the forearm in a supinated position and pulling down during arm acceleration with the last knuckles of the index and middle finger pointing at the target.
 However, things become murky when you watch high-speed video of pitchers releasing the ball – you can tell by the video below that Trevor Bauer does NOT do this:

 Once we can accept that there are many different ways to throw a curveball, what naturally follows is the realization that the mechanics that go into throwing curveballs can vary wildly between pitchers.